cambridge-cares/TheWorldAvatar/Agents/PVLibAgent/README.md

 This agent is designed to calculate estimated AC and DC Power based on values provided in the properties files and values queried from the knowledge graph.
 It will then initialise the AC and DC Power as timeseries in the knowledge graph.
-The agent uses the [time-series client](https://github.com/cambridge-cares/TheWorldAvatar/tree/develop/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/timeseries) from the JPS_BASE_LIB to interact with both the KG and database and uses [PvLib](https://pvlib-python.readthedocs.io/en/stable/) for it's AC and DC Power calculations.
+The agent uses the [time-series client](https://github.com/cambridge-cares/TheWorldAvatar/tree/develop/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/timeseries) from the JPS_BASE_LIB to interact with both the knowledge graph and database and uses [PvLib](https://pvlib-python.readthedocs.io/en/stable/) for it's AC and DC Power calculations.

 ## Usage